BobMervell/Second-Order-Dynamics/README.md

 # Second-Order-Dynamics
-Second Order Dynamics Addon for Godot ⚙️🎮  A Godot addon that implements Second Order Dynamics for smoother, more natural, and customizable motion.
+Second Order Dynamics Addon for for Godot 4.4 ( may work but untested for later versions) ⚙️🎮  An addon that implements Second Order Dynamics for smoother, more natural, and customizable motion.
 Ideal for spring-like movement, responsive animations, and physics-based effects with precise control over damping, frequency, and responsiveness.
 This addon can be used to customize the movement of pretty much every node, in 2d and 3d. 🚀

 ## Repository States